miranda-hawkes/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part3.md

 4. Hit the `PUT /api/:id` route with a CURL command.
 To specify the PUT HTTP method, use `-X PUT` in your CURL command

-5. Hit the `DELETE /api/:id` route with a CURL command to delete a specfic item.
+5. Hit the `DELETE /api/:id` route with a CURL command to delete a specific item.
 How can you specify the DELETE HTTP method?

 ## Conclusion